Shrimp and Vegetable Korma

-In Indian cuisine, a Korma (which can be spelled many different ways, including Qorma, Khorma, Kurma, etc.), is a braised dish to which either yoghurt, cream, or coconut milk is added, to yield a smooth and rich finished dish.
+In Indian cuisine, a Korma (which can be spelled many different ways, including Qorma, Khorma, or Kurma), is a braised dish to which either stock, yoghurt, cream, or coconut milk is added, to yield a smooth and rich finished dish.
 There are all sorts of variations on the basic theme, and, though the end-result can be quite fiery, in restaurant versions they are typically very mild.
-Today’s rendition, using shrimp, cauliflower and carrot, falls into that category…
+The version pictured above rendition, using shrimp, cauliflower and carrot, falls into the mild category.

 Melt the butter in a pot over a low-medium heat and add the onion.
 Sprinkle with the garlic salt and let the onions sweat until softened and just beginning to darken slightly.

 Add the ground spice mixture and stir into the onions.
-Allow this to cook for a minute or so.
+Allow this to cook for a minute or so, to take off the raw taste of the freshly ground spices, and to infuse the onions and butter with flavor.

 Now add the vegetables and coconut milk and stir well.
 Allow this to come to a low simmer and cook until the vegetables are just tender.
 At this point, you may wish to turn up the heat briefly and allow the sauce to thicken, or, conversely, if it is a little too thick (canned coconut varies in consistency), you may wish to add a little water.